-[The] infringement is not justified under s.1 of the Charter because there is no rational connection between the objectives of the spousal support provisions and the means chosen to further this objective.
-The objectives [are to provide for] the equitable resolution of economic disputes when intimate relationships between financially interdependent individuals break down, and [to alleviate] the burden on the public purse to provide for dependent spouses.
-Neither of these objectives is furthered by the exclusion of individuals in same-sex couples from the spousal support regime.
+[The] infringement is not justified under s.1 of the Charter because there is no rational connection between the objectives of the spousal support provisions and the means chosen to further this objective. ...
+[T]hese objectives [are not] furthered by the exclusion of individuals in same-sex couples from the spousal support regime.
 If anything, these goals are undermined by this exclusion.